avitalmintz/led-pixel-frame/README.md

 The ESP32 runs a tiny "dumb display" firmware that listens on the USB serial port and lights pixels.
 All of the artwork is computed on the Mac in Python and streamed over the cable, frame by frame.

-Brightness is kept low on purpose, since the panel is powered through the USB cable rather than a separate power supply.

 ## What you need